Broadway legend Stephen Sondheim dies, aged 91 | DW | 27.11.2021

 West Side Story" was adapted into a film twice, first in 1961, starring Rita Moreno.
 The second, due to be released in early December, stars Ansel Elgort and newcomer Rachel Zegler.

+Several other hit musicals by Sondheim were turned into movies, including the 2014 film "Into the Woods," starring Meryl Streep, and the 2007 "Sweeney Todd" with Johnny Depp.

-Throughout his more than five-decades-long career, Sondheim won eight Grammy awards, eight Tony awards — including the special Lifetime Achievement in the Theatre — one Academy Award and a Pulitzer.
+Throughout a more than five-decades-long career, Sondheim won eight Grammy awards, eight Tony awards — including the special Lifetime Achievement in the Theatre — one Academy Award and a Pulitzer.

 He was nominated for many more Grammys and Tonys, as well as two Golden Globes.